awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.Enabling.md

-# Enabling and Disabling Performance Insights<a name="USER_PerfInsights.Enabling"></a>
+# Enabling and disabling Performance Insights<a name="USER_PerfInsights.Enabling"></a>

 To use Performance Insights, enable it on your DB instance\.
 If needed, you can disable it later\.
 Enabling and disabling Performance Insights doesn't cause downtime, a reboot, or a failover\.

 If you use Performance Insights together with Aurora Global Database, enable Performance Insights individually for the DB instances in each AWS Region\.
-For details, see [Performance Insights for Aurora Global Databases](aurora-global-database-managing.md#aurora-global-database-pi)\.
+For details, see [Performance Insights for Aurora global databases](aurora-global-database-managing.md#aurora-global-database-pi)\.

 The Performance Insights agent consumes limited CPU and memory on the DB host\.
 When the DB load is high, the agent limits the performance impact by collecting data less frequently\.